nhadler/zatom/README.md

 ## Description

-Official repository of Zatom, a multimodal all-atom generative model
+Official repository of Zatom, a unified 3D molecule and material foundation model

 ## Installation